 Clicking languages have been around since prehistoric times and, genetically speaking, at least the peoples who speak them can be traced back a good 35,000 years.
 I believe it’s highly likely that, when we go into space, we’ll encounter click languages.
 In canon, the only such language is Xindi Insectoid, which appears to be a function of the shape of that alien race’s mouth parts.

 For the Ikaarans, my idea is that they would be speaking in clicks by choice, rather than necessity.
-But names would be spoken and, therefore, would be intoned more slowly.
+But they would speak names and, therefore, the intonation would be slower.

-There is no information on Ikaaran culture so all of this has been created by me.
+There is no information on Ikaaran culture so I created all of this.
 I decided to make their society completely against birth control, not even bothering to invent it.
-Therefore, their planet, Ikaaria, would be grossly overpopulated.
+Therefore, their planet, Ikaaria, would have gross overpopulation.
 In order to alleviate the burdens of a huge population, two things would happen to their society.

 The other means of controlling the population would be more sinister.
-Instead of birth control, their genome would be altered by their scientists and, as a result, they would all have a kind of self-destruct sequence in their genes.
+Instead of birth control, their scientists would alter their genome.
+Hence, as a result, they would all have a kind of self-destruct sequence in their genes.
 They refer to the disease as the decline, and it is uniformly fatal, and kills Ikaarans before they turn 50.
 As a result, they don’t trust scientists much, and they don’t trust doctors.
 But they don’t need doctors.

-In The All-Stars, the team’s trainer is an Ikaaran, thereby opening up the possibility of having many on-field injuries more or less instantly cured without rehabilitation.
+In The All-Stars, the team’s trainer is an Ikaaran.
+This therefore opens up the possibility of giving many on-field injuries more or less instant cures without rehabilitation.
 No more disabled list!

 Romance and Family Life